jackalope/jackalope-jackrabbit/README.md

 # TODO

 The best overview of what needs to be done are the functional test failures and skipped tests.
-Have a look at tests/inc/DoctrineDBALImplementationLoader.php resp. tests/inc/JackrabbitImplementationLoader.php to see what is currently not working and start hacking :-)
+Have a look at tests/inc/JackrabbitImplementationLoader.php to see what is currently not working and start hacking :-)

-## Some Doctrine DBAL notes

-* Implement moving nodes, DoctrineTransport::modeNode() (and make sure not to violate any constraints during the process)
-* Implement usage of NodeTypeDefintions to read/write validation and formatting data correctly (such as auto-creating values, forcing multi-values)
-* Implement storage of custom/user-defined NodeTypeDefinitions and such into the database.
-* Versioning support
-* Refactor storage to implement one one table per database type?
-* Optimize database storage more, using real ids and normalizing the uuids and paths?
-* Implement parser for JCR-SQL2 and implement it in DoctrineTransport::querySQL().
-* Implement parser for Jackrabbit CND syntax for node-type definitions.

 # Contributors